Jack Johnson’s Banana Pancakes Recipe

 Instructions

 • Preheat a pan or pancake griddle over medium heat.
-Lightly spray with cooking oil – take care not to "over grease" the pan.
-Mash the bananas in a bowl.
+Lightly spray with cooking oil, taking care not to over-grease the pan.
+Mash the overripe bananas in a bowl.

-• In a small bowl, whisk together the flour, baking powder, sugar and salt.
+• In another small bowl, whisk together the flour, baking powder, sugar, and salt.
 Stir in the vegetable oil until a crumbly dough forms.
-Add the egg and slowly pour in the milk while stirring.
+Add the whisked egg and slowly pour in the milk while stirring.
 The batter should be thick and smooth.
 Stir in the mashed bananas.

-• If using, whip the heavy cream for 5-10 minutes until smooth and it holds its shape on a spoon.
-Prior to serving, to keep the pancakes warm, preheat the oven to 160 F and use a ceramic plate or aluminum baking sheet to hold the pancakes until ready to serve.
+• If using, whip the whipped cream for 5-10 minutes until smooth and it holds its shape on a spoon.
+Prior to serving, to keep the pancakes warm, preheat the oven to 160°F and use a ceramic plate or aluminum baking sheet to hold the pancakes until ready to serve.
 Serve the pancakes with creamy peanut butter and a side of local honey, plus some fresh bananas for topping as well!
 Enjoy!

 Keyword banana, pancakes, peanut butter